 Cyclists love Oakley sunglasses.
 They’ve been a fixture in the pro peloton ever since Greg LeMond rocked their extra-large shades in the 1980s.
 That love affair continues with the Oakley Sutro glasses.
 Originally launched as an urban style, their big and bold shape was quickly taken on by the pros.
 Egan Bernal wore them throughout his race-winning Tour de France campaign in 2019, rolling into Paris in a yellow pair.

-But Italian brand Rudy Project also has a strong presence in the WorldTour and this year the Bahrain Victorious team is wearing its Cutline glasses.
+But Italian brand Rudy Project also has a strong presence in the WorldTour, and in 2021, the Bahrain Victorious team wore its Cutline glasses.
 They’re another bold style with big lenses for loads of protection from sun, wind, rain and anything else flung the way of the riders.

 So if you plan to buy a premium pair of cycling sunglasses and want to sport the pro look on your summer rides, should you be looking at the Oakley Sutro or Rudy Project Cutline shades?
 Check out our guide to the best cycling sunglasses for more inspiration.

-The Oakley Sutro glasses cut a dash, with the very wide bottom edge to the lens.
-That’s not just for style though; it means that there’s good peripheral vision at the outer bottom edges of the lens, where it’s useful to help pick up road edges and imperfections.
+The Oakley Sutro glasses cut a dash, with a very wide bottom edge to the lens.
+That’s not just for style, though; it means that there’s the good peripheral vision at the outer bottom edges of the lens, where it’s useful to help pick up road edges and imperfections.
 There’s huge coverage all over, in fact, and the angular shape is a bit different from the majority of performance glasses, so the Sutros will stand out from the crowd.

-Oakley’s lens tech has always been top notch, although it’s now matched by many other brands, including Rudy Project.
+Oakley’s lens tech has always been top-notch, although it’s now matched by many other brands, including Rudy Project.
 Prizm really helps improve contrast, so you can more easily distinguish road obstacles and avoid them.
 It works well both in bright sunlight and in murky overcast conditions.
-There’s a range of 11 lens options to choose from for the Sutro, with different light transmission, although unlike the Rudy Project Cutline there’s no photochromatic option.
+There’s a range of 11 lens options to choose from for the Sutro, with different light transmissions, although, unlike the Rudy Project Cutline, there’s no photochromatic option.

 Oakley makes the Sutro in a huge number of frame/lens combinations, with 16 different standard frame/lens combinations, plus special editions like the Tour de France collection.
 It also offers the Sutro Lite, with a frame with an open bottom edge and the Sutro S, designed to fit smaller faces better.